sxzhang25/sxzhang25.github.io/_posts/2021-01-17-tic-toe-tac.md

   <figcaption>Figure 5. <b>Top.</b> If Player X plays the center square first, then either O wins or X extends gameplay to board completion (and X wins). <b>Bottom.</b> If Player X doesn't play the center square, then O can form an O-sandwich or force X to win.
 In this example, X plays a middle square on the border; the case where X plays a corner square is equivalent to this game rotated by 45 degrees.</figcaption>
 </figure>

 So it seems like a rational Player X won't try to go after template 3, because that's a dead end.
 Moreover, going after template 1 or template 2 still leaves open the option of pursuing template 3 down the road.
-For O, the name of the game is the O-sandwich--that's the configuration that invalidates all three templates.
+For O, the name of the game is the O-sandwich---that's the configuration that invalidates all three templates.
 So the game starts out with X playing anywhere but the center square, and O playing a middle border square on the opposite half of the board.
 From there on out, X must prevent O from making any O-sandwiches, and the game is pretty much fixed at that point.
 There is a slight difference between eventual gameplay depending on whether X plays a middle square or corner square, but ultimately someone will win.
 In the case that X plays a corner square, the game might follow like so:

 1. X plays the top-right corner.
 2. O plays the leftmost column, middle row.